-The short answer is, "you should want to, and you may have no choice."
-Many Florida family courts refer to mediation any family law case including divorce and paternity actions, before a court will enter a final judgment or grant temporary relief.
+The short answer is, "you should want to, and you may have have to."
+Many Florida family courts order mediation in any family law case including divorce and paternity actions, before a court will enter a final judgment or grant temporary relief.
 If you have a case pending in family court, and you have been court ordered to attend mediation, you must attend mediation.

 Whether you have been court ordered to attend mediation or not, mediation is an important step in your family law case.
 Mediation is an opportunity for you and the other party to discuss resolution of your case under terms you can both agree to.
 During a mediation session, all issues can be discussed.
 Issues include: division of marital assets and liabilities, alimony, child support, and a parenting plan.
 These are important issues in your life and the life of your spouse or other parent, and children if your case involves minor children.
 Surely no one would disagree with that.
 Mediation gives you and your spouse or other parent the power to determine the outcome of your case, and gives both parties the power to resolve important issues in a voluntary and confidential setting.